|

 1952 Telecaster Reissues

 The vintage V shape and the U shape.
-In actuality, even though many of the 52 RIs have the U shaped neck, historically they came with a V shape.
+In actuality, even though many of the 52 RIs have the U shaped neck, Especially the newer USA models, historically they came with a V shape.
 This same neck is used on the Jerry Donahue Signature Telecasters.
-The U shape was really the 51 Nocaster shape and then used also on the James Burton Signature Telecasters.
+The U shape was really used on the 51 Nocaster and also on the James Burton Signature Telecasters.
 I have both neck shapes on 52s in my collection.
 The U shape reminds me of a Maple version of the 1962 Rosewood neck, but a little chunkier.
-The have the reissue slotted vintage Kluson style tuners.
-Also the 52 RI comes with a vintage bridge with 3 brass saddles.
+Nearly evey MIJ/CIJ 52 Tele I have seen has come with a V shaped neck.
+The V is most prominent nearest the headstock.

 Please note than many of the 52 Reissue Teles on this page have been upgraded:

 This is a rare COPPER Fender 1952 Telecaster Reissue in near mint condition made in 1995, carrying the FENDER “F” logo on the neck plate.
 (Serial #T020xxx).
-This one has the true 52 Fat V shape neck.
+This one has the true 52 V shape neck.
 I have wired this with a modified version of the Jerry Donahue Telecaster 5-Way switching.
-This gives the 3 true vintage 52 Telecaster sounds, plus Stratocaster out-of-phase and humbucker type voices.
+This gives the 3 true vintage 52 Telecaster tones, plus Stratocaster out-of-phase and humbucker type voices.
 I put in a Fender “No-load” tone control.
 Turn it to 10 and it will click thus completely bypassing the tone control.

 The NECK and BRIDGE pickups are Lindy Fralin Tele Blues Specials.
 These pickup are widely acclaimed by many pro musicians.
 The Blue Specials delivers a warmer, beefer vintage tone.
 Both the neck and the bridge pickups were chosen to create a hotter vintage tone.
 With the custom 5-way switching, this Tele is true to life 52 sounding with an extra kick in the pants when you want a fat sounding blues lead or fat rhythm due to the custom wiring.

-This is a New Old Stock Tobacco Burst (similar to Sunburst) Fender 1952 Telecaster Reissue in mint condition made in 1993 complete with hang tags</b> (Serial #A065178).
+This is a New Old Stock Tobacco Burst (similar to Sunburst) Fender 1952 Telecaster Reissue in mint condition made in 1993 complete with hang tags (Serial #A065178).
 The craftsmanship on this high gloss solid Ash body in unprecedented.
 The finish allows the beautiful Ash grain to show through.
 This one also has that true 1952 fat V shape neck.
-This 52 RI has the original vintage 1952 reissue pickups and controls, but the switch has been replaced by Jerry Donahue type 5-way switch, which is one of my favorite Tele switching setups!
+This 52 RI has the original vintage 1952 MIJ reissue pickups and controls, but the switch has been replaced by Jerry Donahue type 5-way switch, which is one of my favorite Tele switching setups!

 The neck is made from solid Maple which has aged to a creamy, vintage yellow color.
 It has that true 1952 fat V shape, with original slotted vintage Kluson style tuners.
 The early 1985-6 MIJ 52 Teles often came with the word FENDER stamped on the neck plate.
 It is not common to see this on later models.